openstack/sushy/doc/source/usage.rst

 that starts a ReST API that users can use to interact with virtual machines using the Redfish protocol.
 So operations such as changing the boot device or the power state will actually affect the virtual machines.
-This allows users to test the library in a mode dynamic way.
+This allows users to test the library in a more dynamic way.
 To setup it do:

 .. code-block:: sh